• Skip to main content

 Blueberry pierogi with sour cream on top of plate with blue cloth in background.

-Blueberry Pierogi (called 'pierogi z jagodami', pronounced 'pye-RO-ghy s ya-go-DA-my') are a frequent meal in many Polish households in July and August when blueberries are in season.
+Blueberry Pierogi (called 'pierogi z jagodami', pronounced 'pye-RO-ghy s ya-go-DA-mee') are a frequent meal in many Polish households in July and August when blueberries are in season.
 Yes, they are served as a main meal (lunch, dinner or supper) rather than dessert despite being a 'sweet' dish.
 Polish people have always been frugal, resourceful and focused on feeding their families with what was available (even if that meant using 'sweet' ingredients).

 This is why sweet farmer's cheese pierogi and naleśniki, for example, are also served as main dishes.